AWDaM/Maid-in-Abyss/README.md

 F11: Disable/Enable 30fps cap

 ### Innovation
-For the second delivery, related to pathfinding and normalization of the movement we added a (_), making it possible to stop time for the enemies during a few seconds and limiting that power to once every 10 seconds.
+For the second delivery, related to pathfinding and normalization of the movement we added a game mechanic, making it possible to stop time for the enemies during a few seconds and limiting that power to once every 10 seconds.

 For the third delivery, we added the entire loading of UI elements in an xml file, from which one can create individual elements